jamesahorne/milestone-4/README.md

     - I have used Gunicorn to allow me to connect to Heroku.
 - [Pencil](https://pencil.evolus.vn/)
     - I have used Pencil for creating the mock-ups.

+## Testing
+### Automated Testing
+I have written automated tests for every view, form and model in the site.
+All tests pass.
+I am also using Travis CI (as mentioned in Technologies Used) for continuous integration testing.
+This also passes.

+The test files are found with name ‘test_...’ in the following directories: accounts, cart, checkout, home and products.

+To run the automated testing, type the following command into the terminal ‘python3 manage.py test.’

+### Manual Testing
+I have accompanied the above automated tests with the following manual tests.
+1. Payment form
+    1. Go to Checkout page after selecting a product to buy.
+    2. Try to submit the empty form and verify that an error message about the required fields appears.
+    3. Try to submit the form with the credit card expiry date before the current month and verify that a relevant error message appears.
+    4. Try to submit the form with all inputs valid and verify that a success message appears.
+2. Ticket form (includes editing a ticket)
+    1. Go to Bug page after selecting a product to buy.
+    2. Try to submit the empty form and verify that an error message about the required fields appears.
+    3. Try to submit the form with all inputs valid and verify that a success message appears.
+3. Login form
+    1. Go to Log In page.
+    2. Try to submit the empty form and verify that an error message about the required fields appears.
+    3. Try to submit the form with invalid login details and verify that a relevant error message appears.
+    4. Try to submit the form with all inputs valid and verify that a success message appears.
+4. Registration form
+    1. Go to Registration page.
+    2. Try to submit the empty form and verify that an error message about the required fields appears.
+    3. Try to submit the form with an invalid email address and verify that a relevant error message appears.
+    4. Try to submit the form with the first password not identical to the confirm password and verify that a relevant error message appears.
+    5. Try to submit the form with all inputs valid and verify that a success message appears.
+5. Reset password procedure
+    1. Go to the password reset page.
+        1. Try to submit the empty form and verify that an error message about the required fields appears.
+        2. Try to submit the form with an invalid email address and verify that a relevant error message appears.
+        3. Try to submit the form with all inputs valid and verify that a success message appears.
+    2. This emails the address just submitted.
+On opening the email and clicking the link, I am taken to the next page in the password reset procedure.
+        1. Try to submit the empty form and verify that an error message about the required fields appears.
+        2. Try to submit the form with the first password not identical to the confirm password and verify that a relevant error message appears.
+        3. Try to submit the form with all inputs valid and verify that a success message appears.
+        4. Try to log in with the new password and verify that the password reset was successful.
+6. Upvote a ticket
+    1. Go to the full details page of a bug.
+    2. Click the upvote button.
+    3. See the page refreshes and verify the upvote count has increased by one.
+7. Search box
+    1. Type into the search box part of the name of a known bug or feature.
+    2. I am taken to the All Tickets page and verify all tickets except the known bug or feature have been filtered out.

 ## Credits
 Ticket image from [here](https://www.vcw-wrestling.com/site/).